-Goal: Take action that fosters career opportunities for your team

-Search on LinkedIn and Glassdoor to see how your employees are talking about your company and brand.
+Goal: Take action that fosters career opportunities for your team how your employees are talking about your company and brand.
 Identify 2-3 people you want to talk to about what you learn to get an outside perspective and support.
 How can you share the good messages you see?